-The capital of the 1956 Winter Olympic Games is famous for its unique combination of stunning skiing opportunities and a unique atmosphere, which attracts the skiing beau monde here.
+The capital of the 1956 Winter Olympics is famous for its unique combination of stunning skiing opportunities and a unique atmosphere, which attracts the ski beau monde here.
 The city center is the pedestrian zone of Corso Italia, built up with clothing and jewelry stores, art galleries and fur salons.

-Cortina d’Ampezzo is the most picturesque and high-class of Italian resorts.
-Italians lovingly call their Cortina “ski paradise”.
-A typical and at the same time alpine town with its own unique flavor, it is located in a natural bowl, filled with the sun and protected from the winds by the magnificent peaks of the Dolomites that frame it.
+Cortina d’Ampezzo is the most picturesque and upscale of the Italian resorts.
+Italians lovingly call their Cortina a “ski paradise.”
+A typical and at the same time alpine town, possessing its own unique flavor, is located in a natural bowl, filled with sun and protected from the winds by the magnificent peaks of the Dolomites that frame it.

 The slopes attract many tourists from Rome and Milan, many of whom have bought villas here.
 In the evening, the streets are filled with crowds of tourists.